All Episodes

 Stephen Miller's on tonight.

-He's amazing too.
+He's amazing, too.

-Um, can I say one quick thing?
+Can I say one quick thing?

-Russia must be looking down from heaven when he sees those press releases and just smiling from ear to ear.
+Rush Pippa must be looking down from heaven when he sees those press releases and just smiling from ear to ear.

 I will tell you this.

-Russia's has influenced a couple of generations of conservatives that really help pave the way for where we are today.
+Rush has influenced a couple of generations of conservatives that really help pave the way for where we are today.

-And uh there's not, you know, hardly a day that goes by.
+And there's not, you know, hardly a day that goes by I don't think about him.

 That includes anybody in new media.

-Uh anyway, have a Great weekend, Larry.
+Anyway, have a great weekend, Larry.

 What's up, Tom?